 3. Planning (Create a protocol, plan methods & strategies, register protocol) * This course focuses on the planning stage

 Having a plan in place is essential to a good quality review and by spending more time planning before the review takes place, you could avoid issues or errors that may slow down the process or be detrimental to the review.
 Planning includes seeing if the review is feasible, checking to make sure there are no conflicting reviews and also ensuring that there is a plan to carry out each stage of the review.
 Setting goals and timelines for the review is important as well as mapping out how the review project will be managed.
 This is also put into a document called a protocol.
 Registering the protocol is optional but highly recommended.
 The protocol also includes defining a priori what the selection criteria will be for the review in terms of inclusion and exclusion criteria for what studies should be screened by for inclusion in the review.
+This is usually the stage where the librarian becomes (or should become) involved in the systematic review, unless they are conducting their own systematic review and are involved from the start.

 4. Searching/Screening (Exhaustive, transparent & repeatable searching for evidence/selecting studies)